hats-finance/HackFirstBountyLater/README.md

 ## Way forward

 We are putting those contracts out in the open as an suggestion for how this process should be implemented.
-We encourage you participation in suggesting other ways and in opening pull requests to improve the process and its implementation.
+We encourage your participation in suggesting other ways and in opening pull requests to improve the process and its implementation.

 ## How it works